salbaroudi/Quoridor/devlog.md

 Two players decide (outside of the Quoridor app) to play a game of Quoridor.

 0) Both players must open/reload the FE of the Application.
 Call the players X and Y.
-    - For each player, the %init subscription wire is hit.
+    - [X] For each player, the %init subscription wire is hit.
-    - For the BE, the ++on-watch arm is hit, and a subscribe wire is placed on the /values path.
+    - [X] For the BE, the ++on-watch arm is hit, and a subscribe wire is placed on the /qdata path.
+        - on-watch must be switched on remote/local, use the |^ pattern
+            - because the FE and other BE agent will subscribe to our local BE
-    - IF the app has a non sigg'ed (empty) state, we must overwrite the state accordingly.
+    - [/] IF the app has a non sigg'ed (empty) state, we must overwrite the state accordingly.
 Use a gate for this.
-    - We send back an %init update, to clear the state in FE and begin our initialization sequence.
+    - [X] We send back an %init update, to clear the state in FE and begin our initialization sequence.

 2) Player X types in the @p of player Y, and hits the [Send Request ->] button.
     - A poke request from the FE is passed to the backend, as [%setupplayers target=@p p1name=@p p2name=@p]